Baby Cereals / Grain Products, Dry (Non-Rice)

 Distribution Context

-The current source set does not yet support a non-rice dry cereal HMTc clean-platform P90.
+The current source set does not yet support a non-rice dry cereal HMTc the lower-end of the literature distribution.
 Parker 2022 provides a small grain baby-food distribution, but the authors report that two of three grain-product types were rice-based, so the table is more appropriate as a grain-category warning than a non-rice benchmark. parker2022-baby-food-arsenic-cadmium-lead-mercury-risk

 | Evidence type | Analyte | Product or row fit | N | Statistic available | Values | Distribution use | Caveat |